Backends¶

 - OpenMM — mature, dual functional-form support (Harmonic + MM3)

-- JAX — pure-JAX differentiable engine with analytical gradients
+- JAX — pure-JAX differentiable backend with analytical gradients

-- JAX-MD — JAX-MD engine with periodic boundaries and neighbor lists
+- JAX-MD — JAX-MD backend with periodic boundaries and neighbor lists

-- Psi4 — quantum mechanics engine for generating reference data
+- Psi4 — quantum mechanics backend for generating reference data

 | Feature | OpenMM | Tinker | JAX | JAX-MD |